magepages/mpdocs/docs/two-factors-authentication/index.md

   - During the time period set in this section, when logging in with this device, the admin users do not need to authenticate two factors.
   - When changing **Trust time**, the previously saved devices also change the trust time accordingly
   - Time is set by day

+- **Whitelist(s)**:
+  - Only the IP addresses filled in this section can access the Dashboard page without 2FA authentication (even if not in the Trust Device List)
+  - It is possible to allow 1 IP address, multiple IP addresses, 1 range of IP addresses or multiple IP address ranges to have access to admin.
+IP addresses are separated by commas
+  - The owner can also allow IP addresses to be accessible to admin pages without authenticating 2FA in the following form:
+10.0.0.10, 10.0.0. *, 10.0. *. *, 10.0.0. * - 123.0.0. *, 12.3. *. * - 222.0. *. *
+Symbol "*" in range 0 - 255

 ### 2. My Account Admin